fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

 These bytes were formally reserved and are now used to represent individual startup brightness values for each light channel.
 This includes 8x brightness values for the dedicated light output ports and 2x brightness values for lights attached to the PF Motor channel connectors A and B.  Setting individual brightness values is optional.
 Normally, all channels are set to the master `Default Brightness` value in byte 63.
 However, if `Default Brightness` is set to zero (0x00), then the individual brightness values for each channel will apply.
 Having individual default brightness control is useful for situations where relative brightness for each light output is mismatched due to installation, colour, electrical resistance, etc.

+**Rapid Accel Thr, Rapid Decel Thr, Brake Rate Thr, Brake Speed Thr**

+These values are used for motor indexed playback of sound effects.
+These values correspond to either acceleration or speed thresholds which trigger the automated playback of a sound effect.
+The `Rapid Accel Thr` value specifies the acceleration rate which triggers a sound representing rapid acceleration (e.g. a turbo charger whine sound during heavy acceleration).
+The `Rapid Decel Thr` value specifies a sound triggered by rapid deceleration (e.g. the sound of dynamic brakes on a locomotive).
+The `Brake Rate Thr` in combination with te `Brake Speed Thr` value correspond to the acceleration and minimum speed which will trigger playback of a braking sound effect.

 **Notch Count**

 The `Notch Count` value specifies how many power "notches" or levels are to be used for simulated engine sound Fx which are indexed by motor speed.
 This value is only relevant when used with the `SOUND_FX_PLAY_IDX_MOTOR` sound Fx.
 When this sound Fx is used, up to 8 distinct power levels or notches can be represented by sound files.
 The selection of a power notch is defined by a desired motor channel's speed.
 The boundaries between adjacent power notches represent a monotonically changing motor speed.
 The `Notch 1-2 Bound` represents the motor speed which defines boundary between power notch 1 and 2 and so on.
 Typically, Notch 1 represents "idle" or minimum motor speed and `Notch Count` represents maximum motor speed.
 Typically the boundaries between power notches represent evenly spaced intervals of motor speed.